MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/payment-type-credit-card-error.md

 ---
 # required metadata

-title: "Payment type must be credit card" error on Sales order page
+title: \"Payment type must be credit card\" error on Sales order page
 description: This topic provides troubleshooting guidance for when an error message is displayed on the sales order page after synchronizing an order.
 author: Reza-Assadi
 manager: AnnBe